solwhitehorn/solwhitehorn.github.io/_posts/2020-05-17-dxvk-fps-proton.md

 - `samplers`: Shows the current number of sampler pairs used [D3D9 Only].
 - **`full`**: enables all the available HUD elements

-The first commend `DXVK_HUD=1 %command%` is equivalent here to `DXVK_HUD=deving,fps` %command%
+The first commend `DXVK_HUD=1 %command%` is equivalent here to `DXVK_HUD=deving,fps` %command%.
 The same is true if you are using Lutris, but this time you have to put that in the environment variable.

-As always, it you want to now more, the best source is the github page of the project:
+As always, it you want to now more, the best source is the github page of the project: https://github.com/doitsujin/dxvk

+If you want to see this in action, have a look at this video I made with the Witcher 3 running in Steam Proton on max settings: